zzzprojects/learn-orm/tutorials/docx/append-documents.md

 As you can see in the above example, first it will load **one.docx** and then load **two.docx**

 The second parameter of `InsertDocument()` specifies where to add the document content.
-When `true`, document is added at the end and when `false`, document is added at beginning.
+When `true`, the document is added at the end, and when `false`, the document is added at the beginning.

 Now when you execute the above example, you will see that the new word document is created that contains the data of both word documents.